s4094941/Algorithms---Generating-and-Solving-Mazes/README.md

 - The main path stemming from the exit point must follow regular maze conventions.

 Enhancement 1:
 - The obstacles/unflattened terrain cannot obstruct all the maze border blocks as well as the starting point (from recursive backtracking).
-The obstacles are also represented by 'x's within the maze like the maze walls.
+- The obstacles are also represented by 'x's within the maze like the maze walls.
 Also any 2 or more blocks deeper than the basepoint areas are filled in as those areas can be inaccessible.
+- Assuming the basepoint acts as the 'leveled block' (from demo video on canvas), meaning if there is terrain that is 2 or more blocks deeper than a terrain that is 1 or more blocks higher than the basepoint, possible inaccessiblities can happen.

 Enhancement 3:
 - If multiple entry points detected, only first one will count.
 Any additionals will be turned to wall.